 ▶ Dispose of oils and lubricants which have leaked from the rear frame damper in an environmentally responsible way in accordance with statutory regulations.
 Ask a specialist dealer for more information.

 3 Overview

-Figure 2: Pedelec viewed from right, Bull Cross Rider used as example
+Figure 2: Pedelec viewed from the right, example

 - 1 Front wheel

 - 2 Fork

 - 3 Front guard

 - 4 Headlight

 - 5 Handlebars

 - 6 Stem

 - 7 Frame

 - 8 Seat post

 - 9 Saddle